Fasting

 2 Enlarging our Capacity to Pray

 Fasting provides more focused time and opportunity for prayer.
 Preparing food, eating, and cleaning-up takes a lot of time.
 So once that is eliminated, you have more time to pray.
 The challenge is then to actually pray.
-What happens with the hunger, or when you fast from other things, is that it serves as a trigger; instead of moving you towards food, or towards say your cellphone, you choose to use this trigger to move you to pray.
+What happens with the hunger, or when you fast from other things, is that it serves as a trigger; instead of moving you towards food, or towards say your mobile phone, you choose to use this trigger to move you to pray.
 The act of praying increases your hunger for more prayer.
 The act of fasting and praying, is prayer taken a step more seriously; one might call it “prayer on steroids.”
 It’s not a hunger strike before God, but it’s a way of expression to God.
 You are saying, “Lord this is very important.”
 I need this more than my daily comfort.

 3 Experiencing the Sustaining Force of Prayer